 Current Human Evolution

 Evolutionists insist that human evolution continues today at a rapid pace.
-There is nothing illogical in this to the extent that it is a matter of selective breeding and that evolution is defined as a change in phenotype.
+There is nothing illogical in this to the extent that it is a matter of selective breeding and that evolution is often defined as a change in phenotype.
 In some cases it can be shown to happen.

 Consider for example cognitive stratification, in which very smart people tend to go to Ivy universities, marry each other, and produce smart children.
 The children will tend to revert toward the mean but, as they interbreed, the mean will rise.
 Thus a fairly distinct subpopulation comes about.